-Local Supplemental Security: Afghan Public Protection Program (APPP)
+Local Security Experiments: Afghan Public Protection Program (APPP)

-Another pilot project has been to build local tribally-recruited militias to help in local policing.
+A security pilot project has been to build local tribally-recruited militias to help in local policing.
 Until mid-2008, U.S. military commanders opposed assisting local militias anywhere in Afghanistan for fear of creating new rivals to the central government who would arbitrarily administer justice, but the urgent security needs in Afghanistan caused reconsideration.